holdmybeers/made-mistakes-gatsby/README.md

    GITHUB_API_TOKEN=yourPersonalGitHubApiToken
    ```

    **Note:** do not commit this file.
-Builds will fail without it as it is needed for the GitHub repo listing on `/pages/works.js`.
+Builds will fail with a `TypeError: Cannot read property 'match' of undefined` since GitHub repo listing on `/pages/works.js` can't resolve the GraphQL query.

 3. **Start developing.**